zodb/relstorage/docs/postgresql/options.rst

       automatically when gevent monkey-patches the system.
 No attempt is made to check that the wait callback is actually gevent-friendly in case it has been replaced.

+      .. versionchanged:: 3.2.0
+         Add support for the critical commit section.

     psycopg2cffi
       A C-based driver that requires the PostgreSQL client